OuhscBbmc/redcap-manual-v1/designbas/variable.md

 A Calculated Field can take a number from a previously entered variable and perform a calculation.
 For example, the project already may have two variables capturing a newborn infant's number of weeks and number of days of gestation.
 A data analyst might prefer to have one variable for analyzing gestational age, such as total days of gestation.
 A formula can be written to take the previously entered weeks of gestation, multiply it by 7, then add the days (partial week) of gestation to get total days of gestation.
 Please see the "Advanced Project Design" part of the book for more details.

 ### Multiple Choice - Drop-down list {#sec-designbas-variable-fieldtypes-multiplechoicedropdown}

 Now we will explain the three kinds of multiple-choice fields available in REDCap.
 A drop-down list of response options is helpful when you have a long list of options, such as state of residence, because it saves space.
 It also is helpful when the project has specified values for missing values, which can automatically appear as options in the list.
-(See QQQQQQQ section on this topic)
 The image below shows a variable with the Field Type: Multiple Choice - Drop-down List (Single Answer).

 ![Drop-down list variable](images/variable/dropdown-1.jpg){width=80%}